 - it is not easy to find good ones abroad (I would say almost impossible, to be honest), but even in Italy;

-How to make bolognese sauce at home
+How to make authentic bolognese sauce at home

 An authentic bolognese sauce is actually a quite simple recipe, it just takes… time!
 And one ingredient that can be tough to find abroad, but that I describe below.

 When you will have made your ragu bolognese, you can put it into the freezer in small boxes and use it for quick but “soooo Italian” dinners with your guests.
 Amazing as a sauce for tagliatelle or gramigna, it can be used to prepare true bolognese lasagne.
-It will be great with almost any kind of pasta, but never smooth one, otherwise ragù will stay in the plate… just like with spaghetti.
+It will be great with almost any kind of pasta, but never smooth one, otherwise ragù will stay on the plate… just like with spaghetti.

 But now let’s go with my step-by-step guide to your first authentic bolognese sauce!

 Authentic bolognese sauce

 - a mixer (if meat is not already minced)